 Twitter and other social media apps are full to the brim with people posting again and again about how catching these little virtual monsters has helped them with their depression, anxiety, PTSD and social anxiety, and the medical community is starting to chime in.
 Dr. John Grohol, the mastermind behind the online mental health website Psych Central, has chimed on these findings, stating that he’s never seen anything like this game.

 This isn’t something magical being generated by the world of Pokémon.
-For decades, scientists have know that exercising, or even just spending 20 minutes a day outside in good weather can help to improve a person’s mental health.
+For decades, scientists have know that exercising, or even just spending 20 minutes a day outside in good weather can help to improve a person’s mental health – it’s even helping people who fall on the autism spectrum.

 Mobile Apps in the Future